-Get Emoji Definitions Quickly in iOS
+How to Get Emoji Definitions on iPhone & iPad Quickly

 Before starting you’ll want to do two things: First, if you haven’t yet enabled the incredibly useful text-to-speech ability in iOS so that the “Speak” button is available to apps, take a moment to do that through the Accessibility settings – beyond the purpose of this article it’s a great feature in general and really should just be enabled by default in iOS.
 Also, do yourself a favor and enable the Emoji keyboard in iOS so that you’ll be able to get definitions before sending them off to others in conversations, plus the ability to use them in messages and elsewhere yourself.

 - Tap and hold on the Emoji icon(s) to define

-Of course this is useful for actually knowing what an icon is supposed to mean, but it can also be pretty fun due to the wide variety of creative and amusing emojis that exist in the character palettes of iOS and OS X. Listening to Siri’s voice define them can be absolutely hilarious, and for added amusement try stringing together a series of random and unrelated emoji and then selecting all of them to define, which results in Siri’s voice spewing out unintentionally funny gibberish.
+Aside from that, it can also be pretty fun to listen to the differences and explanations for the many different emojis, which is ever growing to an increasingly wide variety of creative and amusing emojis that exist in the character palettes of iOS and OS X. Listening to Siri’s voice define them can be absolutely hilarious, and for added amusement try stringing together a series of random and unrelated emoji and then selecting all of them to define, which results in Siri’s voice spewing out unintentionally funny gibberish.

-Thanks for the tip Mithilesh!
+Thanks for the tips!
+It works.

 Crap does not work at all.
 Select speak and expect nothing💬